noedigcode/konfyt-docs/_build/html/_sources/content/scripting.rst.txt

 Scripting
 #########

+JavaScript scripts can be created to process MIDI for patch layers with MIDI input and MIDI input ports.

-JavaScript scripting for patch layers was added as an experiment in Konfyt version 1.5.0.
+Scripting for patch layers was added as an experiment in Konfyt version 1.5.0.

 Scripting for MIDI input ports was added in version 1.6.0.

-Patch layers with MIDI input and MIDI input ports have optional scripts that can process incoming MIDI events.
-Script processing happens after MIDI filters.
-For ports, script processing also happens before MIDI is sent to triggers and patches.
+Script processing for patch layers and ports happen after MIDI filters.
+For ports, script processing happens before MIDI is sent to triggers and patches.

 Scripts are evaluated in a separate thread from the GUI and JACK processing threads.
 This means that scripts will not affect normal non-script MIDI and audio processing